 The Immigration and Nationality Act’s 274A section requires that employers have an I-9 form, or Employment Eligibility Verification form, for all employees, U.S. citizens and not.
 There are best practices that can help you organize your I-9 forms, from where to place them to who should oversee them.

-Here are eight tips for making sure your I-9 policies run smoothly, compiled with the help of Mona Movafaghi, an immigration attorney with New Hampshire-based Wiggin & Nourie P.A.
+Here are eight tips for making sure your I-9 policies run smoothly, compiled with the help of Mona Movafaghi, an immigration attorney.

 > Create a reminder system.